|Nutrition Facts (per serving)|

 Depending on the chosen filling, these can be on the sweet side, so you can opt to make mini hamantaschen with this recipe.
 If you don't have a small round cookie cutter, a demitasse cup or small juice glass will do the trick.

-- Assorted fillings (high-quality white chocolate chunks, raspberry or other favorite jam, store-bought or homemade Nutella, or chocolate peanut butter)
+High-quality white chocolate chunks, or assorted fillings of your choice (e.g., raspberry or other jam, Nutella, or chocolate peanut butter)

 Cut the butter into small chunks and place in a large bowl with the sugars.
 Using a stand mixer or handheld electric beaters, cream together the butter and sugars.